Beware of Phishing Warning! Fake email messages are currently being sent to Hostpoint customer. More information

 Privacy policy

-In this privacy policy, we describe how we collect and process personal data (information that relates to a person and identifies this person directly or indirectly) if you visit our website, use our applications, comment on our blog entries or utilize our services.
+In this privacy policy, we describe how we collect and process personal data (information that relates to a person and identifies this person directly or indirectly) if you visit our website, use our applications, comment on our blog entries, enter into contracts with us or utilize our services or have anything else to do with us.

 OpenClose